Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the LHCb Collaboration: An alternative expression for the mixed term

-The $\Delta R_1$ values for Table~\ref{tab7} are smaller than those in Table~\ref{tab3}.
+The $\Delta R_1$ values for Table~\ref{tab11} are smaller than those in Table~\ref{tab4}.
 However, the results of the medium activity are still exceptional.
-In conclusion, it can be said that the Gaussian distribution is worth while to utilize the second candidate for the mixed term.
+In conclusion, the Gaussian distribution appears to be a worthwhile second candidate for the mixed term.